-Get ready for a melt-in-your-mouth savory bell pepper recipe today as I introduce my new cold weather fav, Roasted Red Pepper Soup.
+Get ready for a melt-in-your-mouth savory bell pepper recipe today as I introduce my new cold weather comfort blend, Roasted Red Pepper Soup.

 Many people shy away from a plant-based diet because fresh produce can be expensive.
 I agree that it can be, though finding and cooking what is in season will cut down the cost.
 And who doesn’t want the most flavor in their recipes?!